dhthwy/r/README.md

 #

+"I don't smoke anymore.
+It's been over a year.

+Wasted a lot of money on that nasty.

+But that's the only good thing.

+I'm unable to organize...
+If I can't do it for myself, forget organized thinking anywhere else.

+Like I said.
+BRAIN DAMAGE.

+When you thought you finally found a friend all your life then realized, after many years, it was a farce.

+Suitable ending for me.
+Eh?
+"

 "Do I feel bad for being an asshole myself?

 Sometimes.
 But then I remember that no one gave a damn for me :)